akazukin5151/koneko/README.md

 # Roadmap

 * In-depth usage documentation?
-* Respect public and private methods and attributes again
+* Consistent public and private methods and attributes again (only show public ones in puml)
 * Functional way of doing ui.py?
+* Make tests more professional
 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.

 ## Features